-Whether you’re striving for more inclusive and productive workplaces, or generating greater opportunity and aspiration for young people, there is a lot to celebrate.
+Whether you’re striving for more inclusive and productive workplaces, or generating greater opportunity and raising aspirations for young people, there is a lot to celebrate.

-Some of you will be marking your progress at the SAGE award dinner and others will be sharing what you have achieved in the posters, workshops and sessions at this event.
+Some of you will be marking your progress at the SAGE award dinner tonight.
+Others will be sharing what you have achieved in the posters, workshops and sessions at this event.

-It’s vital that we do share our work, both our triumphs and our failures.
+This is important.
+It’s vital that we share our work, both our triumphs and our failures.
 By doing so, we learn what works and draw inspiration from each other’s progress.

 It’s also important, I think, to hold ourselves to account.

 And we can do this both by sharing and by evaluating the work that we do.

 Evaluation was one of the main recommendations that came out of the Decadal Plan.